iuni-cadre/cadre-website-content/pages/01.home/_hero_text/text.md

 # CADRE

-The Collaborative Archive & Data Research Environment is an open source science gateway for accessing open datasets and data-anlysis tools to build research and collaborate with others&mdash;all in one cloud-based platform.
+The Collaborative Archive & Data Research Environment is a science gateway to standardized text- and data-mining services for large datasets&mdash;with reproducbility and collaboration in mind.
+All in a cloud-based platform.